 1979 – 1985

-In 1979, the developers changed the style of the lettering.
-They made the letters white, surrounded them with wide red-orange outlines, and arranged the comic’s title in an arch.
-An unusual visual component was a light gradient that made it look childish.
+In 1979, the developers changed the inscription’s style.
+The letters became white, circled with wide red-orange contours, and the comic’s title was placed as an arch.
+An unusual visual element was a light gradient, which gave it a childish look.

 1985 – 1990

-1985 brought another change to the logo.
-Over the next five years, a version with oblique SPIDER-MAN lettering was used.
-The specially selected proportions gave the impression that the words were falling forward.
-At the same time, the view from above created a feeling of heaviness, impressiveness, solidity.
-The letters were orange with wide yellow edges.
-In the foreground, directly opposite the “M,” the artists depicted a spider hanging on a cobweb.
+In 1985, another change was made to the logo.
+For the next five years, a variant with slanted SPIDER-MAN lettering was used.
+Specially chosen proportions gave the impression that the words were falling forward.
+At the same time, the view from above created a feeling of heaviness, impressiveness, and solidity.
+The letters were orange, with wide yellow edges.
+In the foreground, directly opposite the letter “M,” the artists depicted a spider hanging on a web.

 1990 – 1994